intel/media-delivery/README.rst

 Extra quality boost can be achieved with use of low power look ahead (by setting “-look_ahead_depth 40” option) at the expense of a slight performance impact (10-20%).
+The use of "-extra_hw_frames" option is currently required for transcoding with look ahead due to the increased GPU memory requirements.
+Please set the value for "-extra_hw_frames" to be the same as the number of lookahead frames.

 For best single stream performance or low density use case with high resolutions such as 4K, “-async_depth 2” option is recommended (yielding only negligible quality loss